 The City of Vaasa negotiated in spring 2017 a service agreement for about 150 customers’ rehabilitative work experience directly with Vaasan Setlementtiyhdistys ry without publishing a contract notice.
 This was considered to be a service of general economic interest (SGEI).
 For this reason, the City thought there was no need for public tendering.

-The FCCA’s view was that the contract fulfilled the definition for procurement contracts, was governed by the Act on Public Contracts and exceeded the threshold value for social welfare and health care services, with no direct procurement grounds applicable to it.
+The FCCA’s view was that the contract fulfilled the definition for procurement contracts, was governed by the Act on Public Contracts and exceeded the threshold value for social welfare and health care services, with no direct award grounds applicable to it.
 The Act on Public Contracts contains no provision for exception to SGEI, so the service provider should have been chosen according to procedures specified in the Act.

 More care with procurement procedures